FlorentDSGree/Population_35FR/README.md

 **Comment:**
 <p align="justify">
 Mind the x-axis unit, logarithmic unit is used here to make the figure more readible.
 The most representated city population bin is between 1,000 to 2,000 inhabitants, it accounts for 30% of all the department cities.
 The second most represented population bin is the one ranging from 2,000 to 3,000 inhabitants (11%).
 Cities from 1,000 to 3,000 inhabitants represent about 41% of the department cities.
 37% of the cities have up to 1,000 inhabitants.
 68% of the cities have 2,000 inhabitants or less.
-Less than 10% of the cities have at least 5,000 inhabitants, finally cities accommodating 10,000 inhabitants account for only 1% of the department cities.
+Less than 10% of the cities have at least 5,000 inhabitants.
+Finally, cities accommodating more than 10,000 inhabitants account for only 1% of the department cities.
 </p>

 ### 3.2.
 City area